 With a population of more than 260,000, Bolton is the UK’s biggest town.
 It is situated in Greater Manchester, but is historically part of Lancashire.

-Frequently referred to as the ‘Paris of the North’ this elegant holiday resort boasts a diverse range of attractions, great shopping, and a good choice of accommodation options.
+Frequently referred to as the ‘Paris of the North’ this elegant holiday resort boasts a diverse range of attractions, great shopping, and a good choice of hotels.